 For the 100th anniversary of the legendary game in 2016, many outlets resurrected this glorious story.
 SB Nation's Jon Bois created a fantastic video explaining the game using accounts from the Atlanta Journal-Constitution, school yearbooks and Jim Paul's book, "You dropped it, you pick it up!"

-Although the Georgia Tech-Cumberland game will always be remembered as the most lopsided game in history, it should be remembered as the most embarrassing — for both sides.
+Although the Georgia Tech-Cumberland game will always be remembered as the most lopsided college football game in NCAA history, it should be remembered as the most embarrassing -- for both sides.

 Heisman making that "team" come play his, which was one of the best in the country, was not only extremely petty and dangerous but something a legendary coach of his stature shouldn't want his name associated with.

 This post was originally published on June 12, 2019.
 We brought it back on the game's 105th anniversary.

 MORE: The Ultimate Road Trip Map to the South's Historic CFB Homes